AVSystem/developer-zone/docs/academy/module1.md

 **LwM2M Objects** represent configurations, functionalities, and sensors of IoT devices.
 By structuring the Objects in a particular manner, a language is created which both the LwM2M Client and the LwM2M Server can understand.

-This language is organized in a three-level tree comprising **Objects** which consist of **Object Instances**, and Object Instances consist of **Resources**.
+This language is organized in (most situations as) a three-level tree comprising **Objects** which consist of **Object Instances**, and Object Instances consist of **Resources**.
 Entities on each of those levels are identified with numerical identifiers in the range 0-65534 and defined by the OMA in the [LwM2M Registry](https://technical.openmobilealliance.org/OMNA/LwM2M/LwM2MRegistry.html).

 The language follows a sequence containing the Object ID, Object Instance ID, and Resource ID.
 To be more precise, a URI is made up of three unsigned 16-bit integers that are separated by the '`/`' character and look like this:

 `/<object_ID>/<object_instance_ID>/<resource_ID>`

 For example, a GNSS module generates location data containing latitude and longitude values.
-The URI of the latitude is: `/6/0/0`, and the URI of the longitude is: `/6/0/0`.
+The URI of the latitude is: `/6/0/0`, and the URI of the longitude is: `/6/0/1`.

 `6` → The ID of the Location Object